Skip to content

 Just as for the Workspace, we can customize the name, key and description.

-You will need to update the following values in variables.yaml:
+Update the following values in variables.yaml:

-6: Obtaining a simulator¶
+6: Obtaining a simulator

 At this point, there are two possibilities: